Update 2022-09-10.

 Other Gear

-I have my Manfrotto 496RC2 Ball Head with Quick Release Replaces Manfrotto 486RC2 and Manfrotto 055XPROB Pro Tripod Legs, which I bought years ago when I was a Nikon shooter.
-I swapped out the Manfrotto plate for a Hejnar Photo conversion plate that provides an ArcaSwiss style mount plate.
+I have my Manfrotto 496RC2 Ball Head with Quick Release and Manfrotto 055XPROB Pro Tripod Legs, which I bought years ago as a Nikon shooter.
+I swapped the Manfrotto plate for a Hejnar Photo conversion plate that provides an ArcaSwiss-style mount plate.
 I use a Manfrotto MTPIXI-WH PIXI Mini Tripod with a Glif iPhone mount for mobile photography.
 I use Gordy hand straps with all my cameras.

 Audio/Video

-In 2022 we got rid of cable TV and our TiVo Bolt, but we kept our Apple TV 4k.
+In 2022, we removed cable TV and our TiVo Bolt but kept our Apple TV 4k.
 We stream all our shows and movies via the Apple TV, connected to a Sony XBR-55X850D Smart TV and Sony HT-CT780 soundbar.
-In 2020 I bought two HomePod minis, a Shiit Audio Modi 3+ DAC and Shiit Audio Magni Heresy headphone amp, Schiit SYS switch, Grado SR60, and an Audio Technica AT-LP60X turntable.
+In 2020 I bought two HomePod minis, a Shiit Audio Modi 3+ DAC and Shiit Audio Magni Heresy headphone amp, a Schiit SYS switch, a Grado SR60, and an Audio Technica AT-LP60X turntable.

-- The word caboodle may be derived from the Old-English word bottel, a bunch or a bundle, as a bottel of straw.
-Later the word boodle may have become synonymous with the woodpile, a term used at a gaming table and signifying a quantity of money.
-The word kit may have originated with the military, referring to the whole of a soldier’s necessaries, the contents of his knapsack. ↩
+1. The word caboodle may be derived from the Old-English word bottel, a bunch or a bundle, as a bottel of straw.
+Later, the word boodle may have become synonymous with the woodpile, a term used at a gaming table and signifying a quantity of money.
+The word kit may have originated with the military, referring to the whole of a soldier’s necessaries, the contents of his knapsack.

-- links on this page or review posts may link to affiliate links for the product.
-I make a few bucks if you purchase the product. ↩
+2. Links on this page or review posts may link to affiliate links for the product.
+I make a few bucks if you purchase the product.